0xAX/linux-insides/Booting/linux-bootstrap-5.md

 * `input_len` - size of the compressed kernel;
 * `output` - start address of the future decompressed kernel;
 * `output_len` - size of decompressed kernel;
-* `run_size` - amount of space needed to run the kernel including `.bss` and `.brk` sections.

 All arguments will be passed through the registers according to [System V Application Binary Interface](http://www.x86-64.org/documentation/abi.pdf).
 We've finished all preparation and can now look at the kernel decompression.

 Kernel decompression
 --------------------------------------------------------------------------------

-As we saw in previous paragraph, the `decompress_kernel` function is defined in the [arch/x86/boot/compressed/misc.c](https://github.com/torvalds/linux/blob/16f73eb02d7e1765ccab3d2018e0bd98eb93d973/arch/x86/boot/compressed/misc.c) source code file and takes seven arguments.
+As we saw in previous paragraph, the `extract_kernel` function is defined in the [arch/x86/boot/compressed/misc.c](https://github.com/torvalds/linux/blob/16f73eb02d7e1765ccab3d2018e0bd98eb93d973/arch/x86/boot/compressed/misc.c) source code file and takes six arguments.
 This function starts with the video/console initialization that we already saw in the previous parts.
-We need to do this again because we don't know if we started in [real mode](https://en.wikipedia.org/wiki/Real_mode) or a bootloader was used, or whether the bootloader used the 32 or 64-bit boot protocol.
+We need to do this again because we don't know if we started in [real mode](https://en.wikipedia.org/wiki/Real_mode) or a bootloader was used, or whether the bootloader used the `32` or `64-bit` boot protocol.

 After the first initialization steps, we store pointers to the start of the free memory and to the end of it: